 Ribbon Color Meanings: Hues of Green

-The sea green awareness ribbon specifically represents support for people with speech impediments, such as:
+Sea green awareness ribbons represent support for people with speech impediments, such as:

-Though it’s mostly used to represent and raise awareness for sexually transmitted diseases, the light green ribbon also represents the following:
+Although light green awareness ribbons typically raise awareness for sexually transmitted diseases, light green awareness ribbons also raise awareness for the following: